sanjaycal/ECE298A-6502-SKY/docs/info.md

 *   **Mandatory NOP Instruction:** For proper initialization and predictable execution, the first instruction at memory address `$0000` **must** be a `NOP` (`$EA`).
 The processor uses this initial two-cycle instruction to correctly align its internal state machine.
 Your program's main logic should begin at address `$0001`.

+### Contiguous Memory Layout

+Your program's machine code (the binary opcodes and operands) must be stored as a continuous block in memory.
+The processor fetches instructions sequentially, and after an instruction completes, the Program Counter will point to the very next memory address.
+It expects to find the opcode of the next instruction at that exact location.

+You cannot leave empty or unused bytes between your instructions, as the processor would attempt to interpret whatever data is in that gap as a valid instruction, leading to a crash or undefined behavior(though given how we have designed the CPU it will probably just be a NOP).

+For example, if a 3-byte instruction like `STA $0210` starts at address `$0003`, it will occupy addresses `$0003` (opcode), `$0004` (operand low byte), and `$0005` (operand high byte).
+The very next instruction in your program **should** begin at address `$0006`.

 ### Known Hardware Limitations

 *   **Page Boundary Bug:** There is a known limitation in this hardware implementation that prevents reliable memory access to the **final byte of any memory page**.
 Programmers must ensure that no instruction opcodes, operands, or data addresses are placed at a memory location ending in `$FF` (e.g., `$00FF`, `$01FF`, `$C3FF`, etc.).
 Accessing these specific addresses will lead to unpredictable behavior and program failure.